Controlling your high blood pressure

 - The bottom number is called the diastolic blood pressure.
 For most people, this reading is too high if it is 90 or higher.

 The above blood pressure numbers are goals that most experts agree on for most people.
-For people age 60 years and above, some health care providers recommend a blood pressure goal of 150/90.
-Your provider will consider how these goals apply to you specifically.
+For some people age 60 years and above, some health care providers recommend a blood pressure goal of 150/90.
+Some patients may have blood pressure goals lower than these targets, in particular circumstances.
+Your provider will work with you to create a blood pressure goal that applies to you specifically.

 Medicines for Blood Pressure